 Some facts and figures

-- The University of Portsmouth is ranked in the Top 25 of UK universities in the Guardian University Guide 2019
+- The University of Portsmouth is ranked in the top 3 modern universities for research power in the last Research Framework Exercise

 - 78% of our research was rated world-leading or 'internationally excellent' in the last Research Framework Exercise (REF).